mirage/mirage-www/tmpl/wiki/hello-world.md

 There's a little more going on here than in `unikernel.ml`.
 First we open the `Mirage` module to save on typing.
-Next, we define a value `main` (named so by convention because, at heart, some of us are still C programmers -- feel free to call it something else if you wish!) which calls the `foreign` function passing two parameters.
-The first is a string declaring the module name that contains our entry point-- in this case, standard OCaml compilation behaviour means that the `unikernel.ml` file produces a module named `Unikernel`.
-Again, there's nothing special about this name -- if you want to sue something else here, simply rename `unikernel.ml` accordingly.
+Next, we define a value `main` (named so by convention because, at heart, some of us are still C programmers—feel free to call it something else if you wish!) which calls the `foreign` function passing two parameters.
+The first is a string declaring the module name that contains our entry point—in this case, standard OCaml compilation behaviour means that the `unikernel.ml` file produces a module named `Unikernel`.
+Again, there's nothing special about this name—if you want to use something else here, simply rename `unikernel.ml` accordingly.

 The second parameter, `job`, is a bit more interesting.
 This declares the type of our unikernel in terms of the devices (that is, things such as network interfaces, network stacks, filesystems and so on) it requires to operate.
-As this is a unikernel that does nothing, it needs no devices and so is simply `job`.
+As this is a unikernel that does nothing, it needs no devices and so is simply a `job`.

 Finally, we declare the entry point to OCaml in the usual way (`let () = ...`), `register`ing our unikernel entry point (`main`) with a name (`"noop"` in this case) to be used when we build our unikernel.

-To build our unikernel is then simply a matter of evaluating its configuration:
+Building our unikernel is then simply a matter of evaluating its configuration:

 ```bash
 $ cd tutorial/noop